Last Updated on March 16, 2026 by AcePhysio

 Starting physiotherapy approximately four to six weeks before surgery is ideal, giving your body time to build strength, improve flexibility, and prepare for the demands of the procedure.
 Even if your surgery is scheduled sooner, beginning physiotherapy a few weeks or even days in advance can still provide important benefits.
 Early intervention allows you to work on conditioning key muscle groups, practice important movement patterns, and learn the proper use of mobility aids.
 It also offers a chance to address cardiovascular and respiratory health, which supports better post-operative outcomes.

 By becoming familiar with exercises and precautions before the procedure, you’ll be more confident navigating recovery after surgery.
 In some emergency situations, prehabilitation may not be feasible due to time constraints.
 However, for most elective surgeries, beginning physiotherapy well in advance can make a noticeable difference in how smoothly and quickly you recover.
-Preparing your body ahead of time helps minimize setbacks and builds a strong foundation for healing.
+Taking proactive steps to prepare your body can significantly reduce obstacles and create a solid groundwork for your journey to wellness.

 Signs You Need Pre-Surgical Physiotherapy